Best Ultralight Sleeping Bags of 2025

 This is one of the very few areas where there’s a pretty simple answer that doesn’t require much nuance.
 Higher fill-power sleeping bags, like the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, are lighter, will be warmer for the weight, and will last longer than lower fill-power sleeping bags.
 The only downside is the cost.

-In our opinion, however, this is one area where we’d recommend plunking down some cash.
+However, this is one area where we’d recommend spending some cash.
 A good sleeping bag filled with quality down will easily last 20 years if you take care of it.
 The Feathered Friends sleeping bags use the highest grade down of any on our list.
+The Outdoor Vitals StormLoft Down TopQuilt 15 uses lower-quality down, but we think it’s an excellent value for the cost.

 How should my sleeping bag or quilt fit?

-Fit is somewhat subjective so we won’t give you any absolutes here.
-But keep in mind when shopping for a fastpacking sleeping bag that narrower bags will generally be more thermally efficient, meaning they’ll be warmer for the weight than wider sleeping bags.
-Wider sleeping bags create a lot of air space between your body and the bag, which can sometimes be difficult to warm up.
+Fit is somewhat subjective, so we won’t give you any absolutes here.
+But when shopping for a fastpacking sleeping bag, remember that narrower bags are generally more thermally efficient, meaning they’ll be warmer for their weight than wider sleeping bags.
+Wider sleeping bags create a lot of air space between your body and the bag, sometimes making it difficult to warm up.

-If you know, you just can’t stand narrowness and would prefer wider bags for comfort, look at quilts because the shoulder circumference is adjustable.
-The shoulder girth of the Katabatic Gear Alsek 22F Quilt can be widened to a measurement of around 66 inches and also narrowed to 54 inches.
+If you can’t stand narrowness and prefer wider bags for comfort, look at quilts because the shoulder circumference is adjustable.
+You can widen the shoulder girth of the Katabatic Gear Alsek 22F Quilt to a measurement of around 66 inches and narrow it to 54 inches.
 Additionally, you can buy most sleeping bags on this list in different widths and lengths.

 Do I need water-resistant down?

-Some of the sleeping bags on our list, including the Outdoor Vitals StormLoft Down TopQuilt 15, have hydrophobic or water-repellent down.
-This means the down clusters have been treated with a durable water-repellent (DWR) chemical coating.
+Some of the sleeping bags on our list, including the Outdoor Vitals StormLoft Down TopQuilt 15 and the Sea to Summit Spark Down Sleeping Bag – 30F, have hydrophobic or water-repellent down.
+This means the brand treated the down clusters with a durable water-repellent (DWR) chemical coating.
 Third-party tests show that this treatment indeed increases the down’s water resistance.
-What’s unclear is how long this treatment will last or if it affects the long-term lofting ability of down.
+However, it is unclear how long this treatment will last or if it affects the down’s long-term lofting ability.

-Some major brands, such as Western Mountaineering and Feathered Friends, still haven’t used treated down.
+Some major brands, such as Western Mountaineering and Feathered Friends, don’t use treated down.
 But if you want extra peace of mind during fastpacking adventures in a wet climate, choosing a bag with hydrophobic down probably couldn’t hurt.

 These are expensive!
 Do I really need to spend $400 or more on a sleeping bag?

-The four most expensive items in a fastpacking kit are your fastpack, sleeping pad, tent, and sleeping bag.
-Excellent budget options are available in every category except sleeping bags.
+The four most expensive items in a fastpacking kit are the fastpack, sleeping pad, tent, and sleeping bag.
+However, excellent budget options are available in every category except sleeping bags.
 You can find $150 packs, $50 pads, and $100 tarps, but sleeping bags are different.
 The cheapest bag on our list is still $335!

 Should my sleeping bag be constructed with a differential cut?

-Most high-end sleeping bags and quilts are constructed with a differential cut, meaning the inside is smaller than the outside of the bag.
-This makes it more difficult for a jutting elbow or a knee to compress the insulation and thus prevents cold spots.
-Constructing a bag with a differential cut is a little more time-consuming than just sewing two pieces of equally-sized fabric together, so these bags are usually more expensive.
+Most high-end sleeping bags and quilts are constructed with a differential cut, meaning the inside is smaller than the outside.
+This makes it more difficult for a jutting elbow or knee to compress the insulation and, therefore, helps prevent cold spots.
+Constructing a bag with a differential cut is a little more time-consuming than sewing two pieces of equally sized fabric together, so these bags are usually more expensive.

-That said, we don’t think it’s mandatory for a sleeping bag to have a differential cut.
-Lack thereof saves money, making bags like the Outdoor Vitals StormLoft Down TopQuilt 15 available to more people.
-And in our experience, the bags in this list without a differential cut are still very warm.
+We don’t think a sleeping bag’s differential cut is mandatory.
+Not having one saves money, making bags like the Outdoor Vitals StormLoft Down TopQuilt 15 available to more people.
+In our experience, the bags in this list without a differential cut are still very warm.

 Should I get a down or synthetic sleeping bag?